keithhat/voron0/future.md

         *   EXCLUDE_OBJECT_END 0 lost of pairs
         * Popup at end of Job: Move out of Range: 230 230 36 [7355.028]
       * Some lines shown; seem consistent (for same job); are around end of z etc so maybe not just fixed x cm issues.
+      * Annoying; sometimes fails saying neded to home first (after pre-heats bed)
+        * This MAYBE intermittent?
   * Assume Will Need:
+    * Look for a spool holder incase caused layer shifts - MAYVE poorly mounted originally (using E3 for now)
+    * Look at flow rates for material - load filament FAST for ABS resulted in skips towards the end
     * Temperature Tower
     * Retraction Distance - Is this related to oozing??
     * First Layer??